KurtKalwin/localDataStore/README.md

 * multiple_threads_create_read_delete_in_parallel
 * multiple_threads_create_read_delete_in_parallel_without_delay_for_read_and_delete_expect_InvalidKeyException
-* load_testing_create_read_delete_1000_keys_parallel_threads
+* load_testing_create_read_delete_100_keys_parallel_threads

-Performance test results for creating, reading and deleting 1000 keys is posted in this image :
+Performance test results for creating, reading and deleting 100 keys is posted in this image :
 ![Performance Test Results](/images/performance_results.png?raw=true)

 ## Build and Dependencies ##
+* IntelliJ community edition used as IDE
-Gradle is the build automation tool for this project. build.gradle file shows the dependencies used for this project.
+* Gradle is the build automation tool for this project. build.gradle file shows the dependencies used for this project.
+* Travis CI used for continuous integration builds
+* codecov.io used for code coverage
+* code climate used for measuring code quality
+* synk.io used for security vulnerability assessment